UnvarnishedGeek/unvarnishedgeek.github.io/_posts/2021-03-02-pandoc-magic.md

 Do do all this, just type all the preceding commands into one line in your terminal, like so:

-  pandoc PandocTest.md -f markdown -t docx -s -o PandocTest_Output.docx
+>  pandoc PandocTest.md -f markdown -t docx -s -o PandocTest_Output.docx

 Then just press Enter.
 Your computer may think for a few seconds, but when a new command prompt appears, you'll be done.

-<script id="asciicast-I4S3Nd1aYFePFometB29PZRJc" src="https://asciinema.org/a/I4S3Nd1aYFePFometB29PZRJc.js" async></script>

 Finally, either use your file manager (that's "explorer" in Windows) or Word to open the new file you just created.
 You should see your new, fully-formatted document, which should look something like the image below. ![pandoc magic!](/assets/markdown.png)